Photo: Fiona Coote AM

 Heart and Lungs

 One in six Australians suffer from cardiovascular disease, while one in ten of us suffer from lung disease.
 The heart and lung doctors and nurses at St Vincent’s have committed to helping patients live long and healthy lives.
 They do this by developing new surgical procedures as well as conducting ground-breaking medical research.

 St Vincent’s Hospital Sydney has always been at the forefront of research into Cardiothoracic care.
 In 2019, they celebrated 35 years of the Heart Lung Transplant Program.

 However, limited funding has restricted the use of new and often life-saving technology procedures.
 Because of this, the Foundation has relied on support from the community to fund these vital programs.

 Today, St Vincent’s is still leading the way in organ care preservation and transportation.
 They are experts in minimally invasive heart surgeries and use robotics to care for the 1.5 million Australians living with Heart and Lung disease.
 The vision for the future is to establish the St Vincent’s Heart Lung Vascular Centre of Excellence.
 Here, St Vincent’s will formalise its leading clinical practice, trials and research and improve patient care outcomes.

-The Heart Lung Innovation Fund supports:
+St Vincent’s Heart Lung Innovation Fund supports programs such as:

-Take a watch to see how your donations can help:
+Watch to see how your donations can help: